aehrc/TRIBES/README.md

 ### Example 2

 Alternatively, a user may want to identify novel relationship, as well as confirm known relationships.
-They wish to pre-process the VCF to filter on MAF, and quality metrics, then phase the data using reference, estimate relationships and compare estimated with known relationships.
+They wish to pre-process the VCF to filter on MAF = 0.01 and quality metrics, then phase the data using reference, estimate relationships and compare estimated with known relationships.

 Their `config.yaml` file would look like this:

-rel_sample: `filename_BiSnpNM_EurAF:0.01_QC_RPH`
+- rel_sample: `filename_BiSnpNM_EurAF:0.01_QC_RPH`
-ref_dir: `../REF-G1K_EUR`
+- ref_dir: `../REF-G1K_EUR`
-ref_sample: `G1K_SNP_EUR`
+- ref_sample: `G1K_SNP_EUR`
-rel_true: `filename.true.rel` [a reference file containing known relationships,required if step `RVT` is used in the pipeline]
+- rel_true: `filename.true.rel` [a reference file containing known relationships,required if step `RVT` is used in the pipeline]

 The user would then run *TRIBES* from the installation directory as in the [Getting started](#Getting-started) section